Why Publish with NUS Press

-In recent years, NUS Press books have featured well in book prize competitions in our field.
-Three NUS Press titles were long-listed for the 2015 ICAS Book Prize, and Prof M.C.
-Ricklefs won the 2015 Kahin Prize from the US Association for Asian Studies for his Islamisation and Its Opponents in Java.
-Mobilizing Gay Singapore won the 2015 Distinguished Book Award by the Sociology of Law Section of the American Sociological Association and was a finalist for the 2015 Hart Socio-legal Book Prize for Early Career Academics, Socio-legal Studies Association (U.K.).
-Dr. Eileen Chanin became the first woman to win the 2014 Royal Marines Historical Society Literary Award with Limbang Rebellion: 7 Days in December 1962.
-Dr. Cherian George's Freedom from the Press: Journalism and State Power in Singapore was the winner of the 2012 Asian Publishing Award for the Best Book on the Asian Media Industry.
+In recent years, NUS Press books have done well in book prize competitions.
+Prof M.C.
+Ricklefs’ Islamisation and Its Opponents in Java: A Political, Social, Cultural and Religious History, c.
+1930 to Present won the 2015 George McT.
+Kahin Prize, awarded by the US Association for Asian Studies.
+Mobilizing Gay Singapore: Rights and Resistance in an Authoritarian State, by Dr Lynette J. Chua, won the 2015 Distinguished Book Award by the Sociology of Law Section of the American Sociological Association.
+In 2014 Dr Eileen Chanin became the first woman to win the Royal Marines Historical Society Literary Award with Limbang Rebellion: 7 Days in December 1962.
+Dr Cherian George's Freedom from the Press: Journalism and State Power in Singapore was the winner of the 2012 Asian Publishing Award for the Best Book on the Asian Media Industry.

-During the publication process, authors work closely with experienced production editors, copyeditors, indexers, and typesetters; most of whom have more than ten years of experience.
+During the publication process, authors work closely with our team of production editors, copyeditors, indexers, and typesetters.
 We are committed to producing aesthetically pleasing, high quality publications.
-An experienced designer works in-house on illustrated books, and we consult authors on book cover and layout decisions.
+An experienced designer works in-house to develop appealing book covers and illustrated books.

 Marketing and publicity

-We have good relations with media editors in the region, and our authors and their books have been featured in recent years in the main English broadsheets in the region and in publications like the Financial Times.
-Not every book we publish is newsworthy, but let's work together to think through the media potentials of your book together.
+Our marketing department has good relations with media editors throughout Southeast Asia, and in recent years our authors and their books have been featured in the main English newspapers in the region, and in publications like the Financial Times and Wall Street Journal.
+Not every book we publish is newsworthy, but we work with authors to think through the media potential of their books.

 Affordable and available internationally

 We actively seek co-publication arrangements with other scholarly publishers, particularly academic presses in North America and Japan.
-Some of the co-edition partners we've worked with in the past include Yale University Press, Cornell University Press, Kyoto University Press, University of Hawaii Press, Stanford University Press, Nordic Institute of Asian Studies, New South Books of Australia, and others.
+Some of the co-edition partners we've worked with in the past include Yale University Press, Cornell University Press, Kyoto University Press, the University of Hawaii Press, Stanford University Press, Nordic Institute of Asian Studies, and New South Books of Australia.

-Over the last few years we've increased our emphasis on finding the right co-publishing partners in Asian languages, and we have placed our books with presses in China, Indonesia and Vietnam.
+Recently we've increased our emphasis on co-publishing books in Asian languages, and we have placed translations of our titles with presses in China, Indonesia, and Vietnam.